liudakai2/UnsupDIS-pytorch/README.md

 |fuse-origin               |-         |-          |-          |-         |-          |8.0     |605.3
 |[fuse-yolo][assets]       |-         |-          |-          |-         |-          |**4.4** |**74.8**

+<small>\* The original model size exceeds github's release limitation (2GB).
+You are free to train a model with the provided commands.</small>

 ## Installation
 [**Python>=3.6**](https://www.python.org/) is required with all